 Books, the background

 My three Food Wine guidebooks continue to leap off bookstore shelves after garnering critical acclaim and starred reviews in prestigious venues such as Publishers Weekly.
+Stay tuned: they will soon be available as eb00ks and/or apps, starting with Rome.

-Oldie but goodie department: Cooking the Roman Way was selected as among the best cookbooks of the year by The Boston Globe, The Chicago Tribune and The San Francisco Chronicle and has been reissued as an e-book.
+Oldie but goodie department: Cooking the Roman Way was selected as among the best cookbooks of the year by The Boston Globe, The Chicago Tribune and The San Francisco Chronicle and has been reissued as an ebook.

 My thriller Paris City of Night provides thrills and chills set against an unforgettable backdrop: Paris.
 It will be available as an e-book as of November, 2013.